This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 WHAT YOU NEED TO KNOW:

 A cervical sprain is a stretched or torn muscle or ligament in your neck.
 Ligaments are strong tissues that connect bones.
-Cervical sprains are usually caused by trauma to your neck, such as a sports injury.
+Common causes of cervical sprains include a car accident, a fall, or a sports injury.

 Return to the emergency department if: